 Collagenous colitis is characterized by a larger-than-normal band of protein called collagen inside the lining of the colon.
 The thickness of the band varies; so several tissue samples from different areas of the colon may need to be examined.

 With lymphocytic colitis, tissue samples show an increase of white blood cells, known as lymphocytes, between the cells that line the colon.
 The collagen is not affected.

 Treatment for collagenous colitis and lymphocytic colitis varies depending on the symptoms and severity of the case.
 The diseases have been known to resolve on their own, although most people suffer from ongoing or occasional diarrhea.

 Lifestyle changes are usually tried first.
 Recommended changes include reducing the amount of fat in the diet, eliminating foods that contain caffeine and lactose, and avoiding over-the-counter pain relievers such as ibuprofen or aspirin.

 If lifestyle changes alone are not enough, medications can be used to help control symptoms.

 Treatment usually starts with prescription anti-inflammatory medications, such as mesalamine (Rowasa or Canasa) and sulfasalazine (Azulfidine), in order to reduce swelling.

 Steroids, including budesonide (Entocort) and prednisone are also used to reduce inflammation.
-Steroids are usually only used to control a sudden attack of diarrhoea.
+Steroids are usually only used to control a sudden attack of diarrhea.
 Long-term use of steroids is avoided because of side effects such as bone loss and high blood pressure.

-Anti-diarrhoeal medications such as bismuth subsalicylate (Pepto Bismol), diphenoxylate atropine (Lomotil), and loperamide (Imodium) offer short-term relief.
+Anti-diarrheal medications such as bismuth subsalicylate (Pepto Bismol), diphenoxylate atropine (Lomotil), and loperamide (Imodium) offer short-term relief.